On the rate of convergence of the Difference-of-Convex Algorithm (DCA): Performance analysis of the DCA for smooth or

-\end{enumerate} \end{theorem} {\it Proof }{ First we consider the case that $L_1-\mu_2\leq L_2$ and investigate two cases $L_1\geq L_2$ and $L_1<L_2$.
+\end{theorem} {\it Proof }{ We investigate two cases $L_1\geq L_2$ and $L_1<L_2$.
 Suppose that $U$ denote the square of the right-side of inequality \eqref{B1} and let $B=\tfrac{U}{\Delta}$.
 To prove this bound, we show that $U$ is an upper bound for problem \eqref{P3}.
 First, we consider $L_1\geq L_2$.
 Let

 By direct calculation, one can verify that { {

 }} where

 It is readily seen that $\bar\lambda, \bar\eta_k\ (k\in\{1, \ldots, N+1\}), \bar\lambda-B, \bar\beta_1, \bar\alpha_2\geq 0$.
 Thus we have $\ell\leq U$ for any feasible point of problem \eqref{P3}.
 Now, we consider $L_1<L_2$.
 In this case, because bound \eqref{B1} does not depend on $\mu_1$, we may assume $\mu_1=0$ in problem \eqref{P3}.
 Let